Ising Supercriticality and Universal Magnetocalorics in Spiral Antiferromagnet Nd$_3$BWO$_9$

-In addition, we conducted ultralow-temperature magnetization measurements to determine the metamagnetic transition at $\mu_0H_{\rm c} \simeq 1.04$~T from the magnetization jump (see Supplementary Fig.~\ref{figS1}).
-The magnetic susceptibility can be obtained from the magnetization measurements, via differentiation $\chi \equiv dM/dH$.
-We show the supercritical data in Fig.~\ref{fig2}(d), where the series of peaks near $H_{\rm c}$ indicates the high field-sensitivity; Below $T_{\rm c}$, the $\chi$ peak values saturate, as the numerical differentiation involves a finite step length in computing $dM/dH$ from experimental data.
-Such a behavior is consistent with a CEP at finite $T_{\rm c}$ rather than a quantum critical scenario.
-According to the scaling analysis, magnetic susceptibility follows a universal scaling form $\chi(H,T) = t^{-\gamma} \phi_{\chi}(h \cdot t^{-\beta-\gamma})$ above the CEP (see Appendix).
+In addition, we conduct ultralow-temperature magnetization measurements to determine the metamagnetic transition at $\mu_0H_{\rm c} \simeq 1.04$~T from the magnetization jump~\cite{SM}.
+The magnetic susceptibility can be obtained from the magnetization measurements, by differentiation $\chi \equiv dM/dH$.
+We show the supercritical data in Fig.~\ref{fig2}(d), where the series of sharp peaks near $H_{\rm c}$ indicates the high field-sensitivity; below $T_{\rm c}$, the divergence of $\chi$ is cut off by a finite step length in the $M$-$H$ measurements.
+According to the scaling analysis, magnetic susceptibility follows a universal scaling form $\chi(H,T) = t^{-\gamma} \phi_{\chi}(h \cdot t^{-\beta-\gamma})$ above the CEP.
 By rescaling $x \equiv h \cdot t^{-\beta -\gamma}$ and $y \equiv \chi \cdot t^{\gamma}$ with the critical exponents $\beta \simeq 0.326$ and $\gamma \simeq 1.237$, we collapse the magnetic susceptibility data onto a single curve [see Fig.~\ref{fig2}(e)].
-Notably, we further find the collapsed data agree excellently with the calculated scaling function $\phi_{\chi}(x)$ for the 3D Ising universality class (see details in Appendix).
+Notably, it is in excellent agreement with the calculated scaling function $\phi_{\chi}(x)$ for the 3D Ising universality class (see End Matter).

-\textit{Supercritical magnetocaloric effect.---} The adiabatic demagnetization measurements of \nbwo starting from different initial conditions yield its isentropic lines.
-As shown in Fig.~\ref{fig3}(a), there appear isentrope dips within the ISR, due to the strong spin fluctuations present above the CEP.
+\textit{Supercritical magnetocalorics {and ultralow-$T$ cooling}.---} The adiabatic demagnetization measurements of \nbwo starting from different initial conditions yield its isentropic lines.
+As shown in Fig.~\ref{fig3}(a), isentrope dips appear within the ISR, due to the strong fluctuations of supercritical spin states.
 The corresponding magnetic Gr\"uneisen ratio $\Gamma_{H}$, derived from the isentropic lines, displays a peak-dip structure [see Fig.~\ref{fig3}(b)].
 As the temperature approaches $T_{\rm c}$, the peak and dip positions asymptotically approach $H_{\rm c}$.
-Moreover, in Fig.~\ref{fig3}(d), we find the peak/dip values obey a supercritical magnetocaloric scaling law $\Gamma_H \propto 1/t^{\beta+\gamma-1}$, which can be derived from the universal form of free energy (see Appendix).
+Moreover, in Fig.~\ref{fig3}(d), we find the peak/dip values obey a supercritical magnetocaloric scaling law $\Gamma_H \propto 1/t^{\beta+\gamma-1}$, which can also be derived from the universal form of free energy (see End Matter).
 Below $T_{\rm c}$, the isentrope dips near $H_{\rm c}$ grow progressively shallower at lower temperatures, as evidenced in Fig.~\ref{fig3}(c).
-This reflects the weakened cooling effect due to the minimum entropic effects of the metamagnetic transitions.
+This reflects the weakened cooling effect due to the minimum entropy change of the metamagnetic transitions.